scams-research/scams-research.github.io/research/index.md

 The SCAMs@bristol group is principally a *method-development* group.
 We are interested in [improving the accuracy of chemical simulation analysis](./simulation/) and using these simulations to [understand neutron scattering measurements](./neutrons/).
 Bringing neutron scattering and simulation together will present a robust tool to [understand molecular and atomistic diffusion](./diffusion/).
-Alongside the core of our work, we collaborate to use mathematics and data science to [create better analysis approaches](./analysis/)
+Alongside the core of our work, we collaborate to use mathematics and data science to create better analysis approaches/

 ```
              ,----------------,              ,---------,